Terrifying Tales of Spooky Support

-Actively share this type of repetitive workload across your team to avoid the risk of patience wearing thin or a team member burning out.
+Actively share this type of repetitive workload across your team to avoid the risk of patience wearing thin or someone burning out.

 Many over-eager customers are going through a particular learning phase.
 One day you’ll get in the queue, and they won’t be there.
-They’ll often be happily using your product and you’ll rarely hear from them.
+They’ll be happily using your product, and you’ll rarely hear from them again.
 This too shall pass.

 When the unicorn first appeared, we celebrated.
 An empty inbox, a job well done.
-In Slack we traded celebratory GIFs back and forth like Chris Gatling.
+We traded celebratory GIFs back and forth in Slack like Chris Gatling.
 And for a time, we relaxed.

 Soon we happily went our separate ways, picking up other tasks.
 Documents were updated.
-Thank you notes drafted.
+Thank-you notes were drafted.
 Long-neglected internal tools were dusted off and reworked.
 It was glorious.

-As the minutes ticked on without a new conversation appearing, the most anxious amongst us began to worry.
-“It’s a bit quiet, isn’t it?” they said.
+As the minutes ticked by without a new conversation appearing, the most anxious among us began to worry.
+“It’s a bit quiet, isn’t it?”
 But the rest of us turned our heads, studiously avoiding the mouth of this particular gift horse.